MehdiZouitine/Big_data_project/README.md

 * Use distil bert
 * Use more dense layer for the fine tuning head

-We also used mlflow to monitor our model and generate many confusion matrix to analyze the weak point of our model
+We also used mlflow to monitor our model and generate many confusion matrix to analyze the weak point of our model :

+(Some images are avaible in the folder images )